silverstripe/cwp/docs/en/conventions.md

 type*.
 The screens could also be included in the paths, as in *Pages / Add new* or *Pages / Edit tree*.

 A degree of flexibility in area paths is assumed.

+## Dev docs

+### Basics

+For any code snippets and file paths use fixed-width typeface: `mysite/_confir` or `_ss_environment.php`.

+Command line examples should also use fixed-width typeface: `composer install`.

+References to specific concepts and names within CWP should be hihglighted as well: *basic* recipe, *default* theme.